 Elegant lustrous Silver on Jet Black Zinc – Bidri Art Work is one of the exquisite metal crafts of India.
 The black color gives it a kind of mystique while the silver shines like the cliché Silver Lining.
 My first introduction to Bidriware was when I received a lovely box as a gift.
 After that, I started noticing it in the Andhra Pradesh state emporium Lepakshi.
 It was when I started exploring Hyderabad that I discovered the art of making Bidri work.

 One fine day, I decided to go to a Bidri Workshop.
-I had rough idea that they exist around the Salarjung Museum.
+I had a rough idea that they exist around the Salarjung Museum.
 So, I started walking, asking around we reached Gulistan-e-Bidri Works – a small nondescript shop that proudly said – National Award Holder for Bidri Works.
-We entered little apprehensively but we were welcomed with warm smiles that put us at ease immediately.
+We entered a little apprehensively but we were welcomed with warm smiles that put us at ease immediately.

 They kept working as we looked around the workshop that looked like someone’s backyard.
 All the time kept they talking to us, answering all our curious and amateur questions.